Sweaty Armpit Problems: How to Prevent Stains on Your Clothes

 You don’t need to coat your underarms in antiperspirant — a thin film is all you need.
 Whether it’s a serum or a roll-on, just a few swipes will do the trick.
 Applying excessive amounts can leave residue on clothing and make stains even more noticeable and difficult to remove.

 Sweaty armpit problems?
-Follow these hacks and use the right deodorant to control sweat and avoid staining your clothes.
+Follow these hacks and use the to control sweat and avoid staining your clothes.
 Visit your dermatologist if your excessive sweating persists.